|When applying for a marriage license:

 There is a seventy-two (72) hour waiting period from the time the application is signed until the license can be issued.
 It is recommended that you apply for your license between 2 - 4 weeks prior to the wedding date.

 Applications may be obtained and printed at the following website: http://www.state.nj.us/health/vital/marriage.htm

 REQUIREMENTS FOR A MARRIAGE LICENSE

-· one (1) witness over the age of 18 (must know the bride and groom)
+The couple must appear before the Registrar along with one (1) witness over the age of 18 who must know the couple.

-Birth certificates are required for proof of age
+Birth certificates or passports are suggested documnets to show proof of age.

-If either the bride or groom or both are divorced, the Registrar must be shown a copy of the divorce papers with the FILED DATE AND DOCKET # on them.
-It must be the FINAL DECREE signed by the JUDGE.
+If either of the couple are divorced, the Registrar must be shown a copy of the divorce papers or know the FILED DATE AND DOCKET # on them.

-If either the bride or groom or both are a widow or widower, the Registrar must be shown a copy of the death certificate of the deceased spouse.
+If either are a widow or widower, the Registrar must be shown a copy of the death certificate of the deceased spouse.

 Any person UNDER THE AGE OF 18 needs parental consent papers signed by both parents.
 If under the age of 16, parental papers and a form signed by a judge are required.
 These forms are available at the Registrar's Office.

 No license will be released from this office without the following information: